 These 7 minute air fryer sausage patties are so simple to make and give you perfectly cooked breakfast meat every time.

-My family loves a big breakfast every weekend complete with gluten-free pancakes, these hash browns in air fryer and eggs.
+Breakfast is the most important meal of the day and my family loves a big breakfast every weekend complete with gluten-free pancakes, these hash browns in air fryer and eggs.
 But whether we are making that or French toast bites, it seems like there are a million pans out for cooking.

 I also love that it keeps my oven free for baking our famous gluten-free cinnamon rolls or gluten-free French toast casserole with cranberries.
 It’s the same reason I also love using my Instant Pot for things like cinnamon roll French toast casserole.